tinybirdco/demo-audit-log/README.md

 │   └── api_count_per_type.pipe
 ```

-In the `/datasources` folder we have two datasources:
+In the `/datasources` folder we have two Data Sources:
 - audit_log_hfi: where we'll be sending audit log events with a python script
 - companies: where we will store the information about the companies.
 The content (a CSV file) is in the fixtures subfolder.